ayapi/antlr4-vb6-js/README.md

 # Visual Basic 6.0 Grammar for ANTLR4 JavaScript

 prebuilt for ANTLR4 JavaScript target.
-grammer is originally cloned from [uwol/vb6grammar](https://github.com/uwol/vb6grammar).
+grammar is originally cloned from [uwol/vb6grammar](https://github.com/uwol/vb6grammar).

 ## How to use